suminparkl/whisper-mandarin-pitch/README.md

 cd whisper-mandarin-pitch
 ```

-### References
+## References

 This project was inspired by and references [Vaibhavs10's fast-whisper-finetuning](https://github.com/Vaibhavs10/fast-whisper-finetuning).
-We have incorporated some of the ideas and methodologies from their repository to enhance this implementation.
+I have incorporated some of the ideas and methodologies from their repository to enhance this implementation.